 Instead, it’s important to take ownership of your actions, and by taking responsibility for your role in the relationship, you can help build a stronger foundation of trust, respect, and mutual understanding.

 Open communication is key in any relationship, but it’s especially important when navigating power plays in relationships.

-Have an honest open line of communication about your thoughts and feelings, and listen actively to the other person’s perspective.
-Avoid making assumptions or jumping to conclusions, and be willing to compromise and find common ground where ever possible.
+Have an honest, open line of communication about your thoughts and feelings, and listen actively to the other person’s perspective.
+Avoid making assumptions or jumping to conclusions, and be willing to compromise and find common ground wherever possible.

 3. Set Boundaries

 Setting boundaries is important in any relationship, but it’s especially crucial when dealing with power plays.